-Overlooking Windermere, Fallbarrow Hall has accommodated our clients for many years.
+Overlooking Lake Windermere, Fallbarrow Hall has accommodated our clients for many years.
 Spacious, elegant syndicate rooms cater for group discussions and programme activities.
-The site is based adjacent to Windermere Lake which not only gives spectacular views but proves for some interesting experiential activities!
+The site is based adjacent to Lake Windermere which not only gives spectacular views but proves for some interesting experiential activities!

 Bowness-on-Windermere is a sprawling tourist town on the shore of Windermere, about halfway along the 12 mile length of the lake between Waterhead at the North end, and Lakeside at the South end.
 It developed after the opening of the railway line from Oxenholme and Kendal to Windermere in 1847.
 Bowness was the nearest accessible point on the lake.